GSA/digitalgov.gov/content/news/2022/10/2022-10-11-celebrating-hispanic-and-latinx-heritage-month-at-tts-an-intersection-of-identity-and-public-service.md

 I was born and raised in New York City.
 Besides the famous nickname, "the Big Apple," New York City is also known as "the melting pot of the world."
 Having come from both a heritage and geographical location that is ethnically diverse, it surprises me how often — outside of New York — I have to explain just how diverse Latinx people are, from skin tone and hair texture, to religion, music, dance, and even language.
 For example, not only are there different dialects of Spanish, but if one's family is like mine and has been in the U.S. a few generations, it may be less likely that you are fully bilingual and fluent in Spanish (and that that's okay).

-**A picture is worth a thousand words, what photograph or image best represents your cultural connection.**
+**A picture is worth a thousand words, what photograph or image best represents your cultural connection?**

 {{< img-right src="hhm-2022-u-s-army-ww2" >}}